magentabusiness/magentabusiness.github.io/docs/iot-gateway/guides/how-to-configure-gateway-using-configurator.md

 ## Next steps

-Explore guides related to the main ThingsBoard features:
+Explore guides related to the main IoT Hub features:

  - [Data Visualization](/docs/user-guide/visualization/) - how to visualize collected data.
  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.